joseeden/All-Things-Docker-and-Kubernetes/pages/05-Exams/001-Exam-tips.md

 ### Miscellaneous recommendations:

-- use a big screen
+- Use a big screen
-- hide the PSI top bar
+- Hide the PSI top bar
-- maximize your comfort
+- Maximize your comfort

 ### Use shortnames and aliases/variables: